 In the event of a campus closure due to weather, or some other emergency, such as COVID-19, Academic Technology curated the resources below for students to assist them in continuing their coursework remotely.
-It is recommended to review computer specifications for Canvas as well as supported browsers.
+It is recommended to review computer and browser specifications for Canvas.

 All students must activate their Office 365 account first in order to access their Canvas courses.
 Students sign in to Canvas with their MyColumbiaID@colum.edu and Office 365 password.
 This is the same login information used to access Office 365.